0xPolycode/local-node-deployment/README.md

 To start Klaster local node, provide the configuration for the node in the docker-compose file.
 At least the `KEY` field should be provided (private key) of a sufficiently funded wallet which is going to be configure as the node operator.

-The node reads chain config from the `chains` folder.
-In the example, one chain config file is given, for the local network, with chain id 31337.
-The node will read and support all the chains from the `chains` folder.
+The node reads chain config from the mapped `chains` folder.
+In the example docker-compose file, chains-testnet folder is being provided to the node.

+IMPORTANT: Make sure to replace <YOUR-RPC-URL> placeholder in every chain config json descriptor from the chains folder before spinning up the node.
+RPCs are supposed to be able to run the ```debug_traceCall``` operation - if you're using 3rd party RPCs, this is something you'd have to make sure is exposed to you by the RPC provider.

-Once the key is provided, run the
+Once the funded key is provided & RPCs configured, run the

 ```bash
 docker-compose up -d
 ```

-This command will spin up the local anvil node, as the node expects it to exist as configured in the `./chains` folder.

-When the local blockchain network is up, the Klaster Node will boot up and expose endpoints at:
+The Klaster Node will boot up and expose endpoints at:

 `http://localhost:3000/`.